zabbix/zabbix/templates/app/systemd/README.md

-# Systemd by Zabbix Agent 2
+# Systemd by Zabbix agent 2

 ## Overview